These ten quick wins will help you start your journey to simple living, whether you live in the suburbs, city, or anywhere else.

-4. Things that can be ahead of time and put in the fridge or freezer: salad dressings, casseroles, rolls, meatballs, cookie dough, whatever.
-Make sure it’s what you will really eat!
+4. Things that can be prepared ahead of time and put in the fridge or freezer: salad dressings, casseroles, rolls, meatballs, cookie dough, etc. Make sure it’s what you will eat!

 5. Things you’d like to try.
-Recipes that interest you, or restaurant meal you’d like to copy.
+Recipes that interest you or restaurant meals you’d like to copy.